-We’d purchased beer and wine but they insisted on bringing their own beverages, a tradition when visiting guests in the bush.
-We had purchased a lighter red wine for me with less alcohol and tannins which have a tendency to keep me awake at night after a few glasses.
-It wasn’t as good as a regular Cabernet or Merlot but I drank it anyway.
+We’d purchased beer and wine, but they insisted on bringing their own beverages, a tradition when visiting guests in the bush.
+We had purchased a lighter red wine for me with less alcohol and tannins, which tend to keep me awake at night after a few glasses.
+It wasn’t as good as a regular Cabernet or Merlot, but I drank it anyway.
 Tom had Castle Beer, manufactured in South Africa and a local favorite.

 Although we’d seen Linda and Ken in Sydney 11 months ago, we hadn’t seen Kathy and Don in four years.
 It was Kathy and Don who’d invited us for Christmas Eve when they’d never met us.
-We’d met their mutual friends, Lynne and Mick at Jabula Lodge a few days prior to Christmas and they hooked us up.
+We’d met their mutual friends, Lynne and Mick, at Jabula Lodge a few days before Christmas, and they hooked us up.